 Storytelling Transformed: The Art of Stories That Sell

-Thanks to traditional advertising, people can now smell a sales message from a mile away.
+Thanks to traditional advertising, people can now sense a sales message from a mile away.
 But when you tell stories, people start to listen.
-You don’t play the game of ‘best-cheapest-fastest’ anymore, because you communicate a real, honest, aspirational story of yours.
+You don’t play the game of ‘best-cheapest-fastest’ anymore, because you communicate a real, honest, aspirational story.

-Smoothly flowing storytelling helps your listeners to embrace the idea, visualize the plot of a story, follow thoughts and events to, finally, be brought to an eye-opening conclusion that makes them relate, feel something inside and even act upon it.
-It’s all about an emotional journey you are taken on.
+Smoothly flowing storytelling helps your listeners to embrace the idea, visualize the plot, follow thoughts and events to, finally, be brought to an eye-opening conclusion that makes them relate, face certain feelings and even act upon them.
+It’s all about an emotional journey you take the readers on.

 And, voila.
-Connection is made, attention is grabbed.
+The connection is made, attention is grabbed.